dtrckd/pymake/Readme.md

 * `script/`: Code that operate with the data and models,
     + contains scripts for actions, -- every class that inherit `pymake.ExpeFormat` <!-- selection with the `-r` options -->
 * `spec/` : It is the specifications of the context of an experiment.
 In order words, the parameters of an experience.
-    + contains specification of (design) experiments, -- can be precised as an argument after the second argument of pymake.
+    + contains specification of (design) experiments, -- can be given as an argument after the second argument of pymake.

 Along with those directory there is two system files :
 * pymake.cfg : at the root of a project (basically define a project) specify the default and contrib : data | model | script | spec, and other global options, <!-- document each entry -->